theidiotmachine/WA1/README.md

 You don't need 'em; a return character is equivalent.
 The things in javascript, like getting weird problems with `return`, are not an issue here.

-Wise up kids, and say no.
+Wise up kids, and say no. I forget and put them in sometimes, though, so don't feel too bad.

 ## Types